 5) Call banks for both credit and debit cards for all services related to your needs

 Remember, credit card interest rates may be high if you don't pay off your card every month.
-You can access cash from your credit card but the interest rates are extreme, so be sure to ask your bank prior to selecting this option.
+You can access cash from your credit card but the interest rates are extreme, so be sure to ask your bank before selecting this option.

-Personal checks: Personal checks drawn on a U.S. bank will NOT be accepted abroad.
+Personal Checks: Personal checks drawn on a U.S. bank will NOT be accepted abroad.

 Money Tips